A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

 AR has the potential to work together with Metaverse applications to alter our lifestyles and revolutionize several industries.
 However, it is key for policies to be implemented to protect users as this technology becomes more widely adopted.
 The value of security and data protection and the new ways in which users may be impacted must not be neglected.
 One way to enforce the security of edge devices is to restrict the sensor data accessed by the AR applications~\cite{jana2013enabling}.
 As AR content delivery requires the users to upload images or video streams, sensitive information can be leaked when this information is shared with a third-party server.
 As such, only the most necessary data, such as gestures and voice commands, should be accessed by third parties in order to protect the user while maintaining an immersive experience.
 Even so, proper authentication is required to validate the correct inputs and block the undesired content.
 Without authentication, the attacker can copy voice commands and physical gestures to access the user's data.
 For voice access protection, a voice-spoofing defense system can be used to identify whether the voice command is coming from the environment or from the person who is using the device~\cite{8824980}.
 For gesture access protection, a GaitLock system can be used to authenticate the users based on their gait signatures~\cite{8276563}.
 GaitLock does not require additional hardware such as a fingerprint scanner.
 It only uses the onboard inertial measurement units.

-The privacy and security in AR/VR technology should be enhanced from two aspects, computational offloading (using trusted execution environment and FL) and machine learning (using adversarial machine learning).
-In the following, we discuss trusted execution environment (TEE), FL, and adversarial machine learning techniques.
+The privacy and security in AR/VR technology should be enhanced from two aspects, computational offloading (using trusted execution environment and FL) and ML (using adversarial ML).
+In the following, we discuss trusted execution environment (TEE), FL, and adversarial ML techniques.
 Table~\ref{table:summary3} summarizes the approaches discussed in this section.
+During edge training and inference, the approaches can protect sensitive data and models of edge devices, while they will add extra overhead or degraded performance.